Ashwin1234/LogFileGenerator-RESTful-Services/README.md

 Navigate to AWS lambda and create a function and specify the name of the function.
 Add permissions by creating a role with 2 polices ```cloudwatch logs ``` and ```s3 acces``` <br>
 create a Fat JAR of the project with the Lambda function. <br>
 Upload the JAR and create the function.<br>
-Test the function and add a trigger to create an API endpoint using API Gateway.<br>
+Test the function and add a trigger to create an API endpoint using API Gateway.<br>git

 ## Project Structure